apache/drill/contrib/format-ltsv/README.md

 For more information about LTSV, please see [LTSV (Labeled Tab-separated Values)](http://ltsv.org/).

+## Configuration
+There are several optional configuration parameters which you can use to modify how ltsv files are read.
+In general, it is not necessary to change these from the defaults.
+They are:

+* `parseMode`: Sets the error tolerance of the LTSV parser.
+Possible values are `lenient` and `strict`.
+Defaults to `lenient`.
+* `escapeCharacter`: Character to be used to escape control character.
+* `kvDelimiter`: Character to delimit key/value pairs.
+* `entryDelimiter`: Character to delimit entries.
+* `lineEnding`: Character to denote line endings.
+* `quoteChar`: Character to denote quoted strings.

+With the exception of `parseMode`, all fields accept a single character string.

 ## Example of Querying an LTSV File

 ### About the Data